When to Winterize an RV: Preparing For The Colder Months

 DRAINING WATER FROM THE RV SYSTEM

 The next step is to drain the water from the RV.
-This is the most important step in winterizing the RV.
+This is the most crucial step in winterizing the RV.
 No water should be left in the RV’s system when the climate is cold outside.
 If water is present, it could freeze and ruin the havoc on the RV.

 The general steps followed by plenty of people who own RVs are as follows.